onderk-motion/After-Effects-Scripts/README.md

 Hi, I'm Onder and I'm a Freelance Sr. Motion Designer and Content creator.
 I creating some script for my projects and you can use or customize for your need.

 **Convert Digit Names**
 If your Composition name and the names of the layers in it are just numbers, it converts them to text.
 Or vice versa.

-**Propmpt Unused Compositions**
+**Prompt Unused Compositions**
 It displays the names of the compositions not used in your project.

 **Quick Rename Selected Layer or Active Comp**